 Assessment: 100% Continuous Assessment

-This introductory course in anthropology is compatible with almost every subject in the university and it will change the way you see human life forever.
+This introductory course in Anthropology is compatible with every subject (excluding those in Timetable group 4) in the University and it will change the way you see human life forever.

 OPTIONAL MODULE